ScottNicholsonKurland/Capstone/README.md

 # Capstone
-Extant real estate data science projects and the hole in their game that I seek to fill, specifically in Austin: to wit, forecasting growth - development of new residential real estate properties by price and location.
+Forecasting Austin residential real estate price and location.

 www.richblockspoorblocks.com: An interactive United States map of income and rent in every city.
 The data comes from the American Community Survey, and each neighborhood is labeled according to a color spectrum in the map key.
 You can search for a specific address, city or state. www.zillow.com: Buy, rent, sell, estimate, mortgages, agent finder, home design